-After 20 years performing in Celtic and contra dance bands and a lifetime of playing traditional fiddle music, Tim Ball takes center stage with his upcoming solo release Upstate Crossroads.
-This album will shed new light on nearly-forgotten tunes and old favorites from all corners of New York State, drawing repertoire and inspiration from the surrounding Irish-American, New England, Canadian, and Bluegrass traditions.
+After 20 years performing in Celtic and contra dance bands and a lifetime of playing traditional fiddle music, Tim Ball takes center stage with his new solo release Upstate Crossroads.
+This album sheds new light on nearly-forgotten tunes and old favorites from all corners of New York State, drawing repertoire and inspiration from the surrounding Irish-American, New England, Canadian, and Bluegrass traditions.
 From these deep roots in dance tunes and folk songs, Tim’s music tells stories about hard work, immigration, community, and simple pleasures.

 Tim brings a wealth of performing experience from other projects.
 He is the guitarist for the acclaimed Celtic trio Arise & Go, weaving together a unique blend of traditional Scottish, Irish, and Atlantic Canadian music.
 Tim performs frequently with well-loved Renaissance festival bands Empty Hats and Cantiga.
 He has toured throughout the northeastern US with contra dance bands Center Street, Tempest, and Tunescape.
 In addition, he’s performed and taught at respected music and dance camps such as Ashokan and Pinewoods.
 Over the years, Tim has cultivated a rare ability to approach each style of music that he plays on its own terms, always interpreting in his unmistakable voice.